sean-lawless/computersystems/AppendixA.md

 # Appendix A

-The SiPeed UART/JTAG adapter is a user friendly (labeled pins, probe accessible, etc.), compact and low cost USB to UART/JTAG adapter.
+The SiPeed/Lichee UART/JTAG adapter is a user friendly (labeled pins, probe accessible, etc.), compact and low cost USB to UART/JTAG adapter.
 In my experience it was packaged with quality female to female GPIO wires ideal for use with debugging the RPi (ie. short).
-This USB device is based on the FTDI FT2232 part and allows for debugging a remote RPi target systems utilizing OpenOCD and GDB.
+This USB device is based on the FTDI FT2232D part and allows for debugging a remote RPi target systems utilizing OpenOCD and GDB.

 To turn a Windows PC into a bare metal RPi development PC requires